2022 East High School shooting

-On March 7, 2022, after 2:40 pm, a shooting occurred within the vicinity of East High School in Des Moines, Iowa, U.S, right before school was being dismissed for the day.
+On March 7, 2022, after 2:40 pm, a shooting occurred within the vicinity of East High School in Des Moines, Iowa, U.S, right before school was dismissed for the day.
 At least 35 gunshots were fired out of at least three vehicles.

 One 15-year-old boy was killed, and two female students were critically wounded.
 By the next few hours, six teenage males were arrested, ranging from ages 14 to 17, and charged with one count of first-degree murder and two counts of attempted murder: four charged in adult court, and two in juvenile court.
+Four more teens were eventually charged in connection to the shooting.

 The shooting was described by police as having gang overtones, having stemmed from an ongoing violent conflict between two rival Iowa Hispanic gangs.

 Shooting

 Around 2:40 p.m., neighborhood camera footage captured the shooting.
 Footage showed a group of five teenagers gathering near a curb when three vehicles passed by.
 The vehicles suddenly returned, with the occupants inside firing multiple shots at the group.
 Multiple 911 calls were then made at approximately 2:50 p.m.

 Investigators recovered about 20 spent shell casings at the shooting site and found another 15 in the vehicles that the Des Moines Police Department said were used in the shooting.